 drivers/mtd/nand/, which consist mainly of NAND drivers.
 Boris has created a

-nand/next on Github, where he has already merged a number of patches that will be pushed to Brian Norris during the 4.7 merge window.
+nand/next branch on Github, where he has already merged a number of patches that will be pushed to Brian Norris during the 4.7 merge window.

 We are happy to see one of our engineers taking another position as a maintainer in the kernel community.
 Maxime Ripard was already a co-maintainer of the Allwinner ARM platform support, Alexandre Belloni a co-maintainer of the RTC subsystem and Atmel ARM platform support, Grégory Clement a co-maintainer of the Marvell EBU platform support, and Antoine Ténart a co-maintainer of the Annapurna Labs platform support.